Singapore Limited Partnership (LP)

 - Investment opportunities: A limited partnership is a great way to offer investors the opportunity to benefit from the profits and losses of your business without getting them actually involved in the business.

-Disadvantages of a Limited Partnership
+Cons or Disadvantages of a Limited Partnership

 - Risks to the general partners: In a limited partnership, the general partners must carry the burden of all the business’s debts and obligations.
 If the company is sued or enters into bankruptcy, all debts and liabilities are the responsibility of the general partners.
 Also, each general partner has the ability to make decisions on behalf of the company, and those decisions become the responsibility of all the general partners.